swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 Cloud Storage.
 See
 [Chapter 3.4 - Set up access to the container registry of the cloud provider](../part-3-serve-and-deploy/chapter-34-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md#set-up-access-to-the-container-registry-of-the-cloud-provider) for the service account permissions.
 The `roles/storage.admin` role granted there is sufficient for the monitoring bucket as well.

-The UI needs write access because Evidently updates workspace metadata when new snapshots are added, in addition to reading snapshots for display.
+The Evidently UI service only needs read access to the workspace, because it reads snapshots and workspace metadata for display.
+The snapshots are written by the monitoring script (`src/monitor_cloud.py`) that runs in GitHub Actions.

 #### Apply the UI manifests